-Approve WSA21-01a with modification to close caribou hunting to non-Federally qualified users in Noatak National Preserve and-BLM managed lands between the Noatak and Kobuk Rivers only August 1 to September 30, 2022.
+1. Approve WSA21-01a with modification to close caribou hunting to non-Federally qualified users on BLM-managed lands between the Noatak and Kobuk Rivers and all of Noatak National Preserve in Unit 23 only August 1 to September 30, 2022 (Map 7).

-Reject WSA21-01a, resulting in maintenance of the status quo.
+2. Reject WSA21-01a, resulting in maintenance of the status quo.